HAS-Tools-Fall2021/homework-Mcarver80/Forecast_Submissions/carver_HW6.md

 **Assignment 6**

 **10/04/2021**
+___
+## Grade
+3/3: Good work with the plotting.
+We'll talk in class tomorrow about how to get the plots into markdown and see me after class if you have questions.
+In the future please expand on your forecast description explanation.
+Just saying you based it off of the plots is not sufficient I need more information about what your reasoning was.
+__

 ### **Python Code and Explanation:**
 My forecast streamflow predictions for this week were based on the plots that I created.

 *The plots are located within the Forecast Submissions folder and are named "Observed_Flow#1,2,3,4,5,6".*